Marathon Beginner’s Guide: Core Mechanics, Tips and Progression

 Dire Marsh

 Dire Marsh is one of the decently sized maps in the Marathon map roster.
-This was one of the maps revealed by Bungie during the gameplay overview trailer.
 Dire Marsh is located in a dense marshland environment on Tau Ceti IV.
 While I call it decent in size, it’s still one of the larger maps in the game so far.
 And to fit everyone, 18 players can enter at once.

 Outpost